Sheerpower Logo

 • It is particularly effective for absent needles or those with rare characters, common in business data.

-Since this covers a vast number of real-world search scenarios in logs, reports, and unstructured data, it provides a significant performance gain over a naive search where it matters most.
+Since this covers a vast number of real-world search scenarios in logs, reports, and unstructured data, it provides measurable performance improvements for common business text patterns.

 Problem 5: High-Throughput Base64 Encoding and Decoding